 - develop and implement CURRICULUM AND MATERIALS for trainers,

-- increase participation rate of disabled people in digital society,
+- increase the participation rate of disabled people in the digital society,

 - promote inclusion of disadvantaged groups in the labor market.

 - contribute to better access to training and qualifications for all, through making all materials accessible to all and freely downloaded from the web portal,

 - have an impact on the social inclusion of people with disabilities by promoting and encouraging learning about accessible webs and apps

 - strengthen the professional development of trainers, teachers.

 The project will improve the quality of training (initial education and continuing development), the quality of teachers, trainers, and other professionals in the sector and will make courses more relevant to the labor market.